Last Updated on

 If you arrived at this website as the result of typing ‘I can’t stop eating junk food’ or other such desperate phrases into Google…Welcome.
 I’m so glad that you’ve found your way here.

 Immediate binge eating help exists – whether you binge eat at night, in your car, every weekend, on rare occasions, or throughout each and every day in a mindless, endless trance.
 ‘Emotional eating’, ‘compulsive eating’ and ‘binge eating disorder’ can and does get cured.
 Excessive overeating is NOT the result of a character flaw, genetic malfunction or a heinous messed-up intrinsic part of your psyche.
 It is a behavior that was cultivated by accident: a craving for deceptive meals (foods devoid of satiating qualities) that has a mild physical basis but is sustained and perpetuated by one thing only: the false belief that you have lost control of your behavior – that the thing has control over you.
-These behaviors were triggered, in almost all cases, as the normal response to meeting deceptive food after a restrictive diet.
-Once you understand how dieting (the method of intentionally depriving your body of the calories and/or nutrients it needs to survive) cripples you physically, while eroding and shattering your self-belief, you begin to understand what happened and how to leave all of the madness behind.
+These behaviors occurred, in many cases, after consuming deceptive food after a restrictive diet.

 Disclaimer: If you are suicidal, severely depressed, or in need of medical attention, please see a doctor.
 This website does not substitute for medical advice.